 Theft, sale or the distribution of those materials including, but not limited to, examinations, quizzes, or any material used to gain an unfair advantage; or changing and/or falsifying a grade.
-In addition to Level 3 consequences, any actions deemed to be criminal in nature may be referred to the Naperville Police Department.
+Cheating on a final exam or culminating project is considered a level 3 violation.
+In addition, multiple Level 2 violations will result in Level 3 consequences, which will be determined during a meeting with the dean, teacher and student.